USG Corporation

 In December 2013, Warren Buffett's Berkshire Hathaway became the largest shareholder in the company (holding roughly 30%) when it converted USG convertible notes it had acquired in 2008 to common stock.

-In June 2018, USG entered into an agreement to be purchased by the German building materials company Knauf.
+In June 2018, USG entered into an agreement to be purchased by the privately held building materials company Knauf.
+It operates as an independent subsidiary of Knauf and continues to remain headquartered in Chicago, Illinois.
 The deal closed in April 2019.

-In 2020, it was referenced in the movie Nomadland.

 History

+In 1890, New York Coal Tar Chemical Company employees Fred L. Kane and Augustine Sackett developed plaster board by strengthening the plaster with Plaster of Paris sandwiched between heavy paper, creating a viable competitor to traditional lime plaster.
+Sackett patented the new drywall product as Sackett Board in 1894.

-In the 1890s, gypsum manufacturers perfected a method of strengthening plaster by adding a retarder, which controlled the setting time, thus creating a viable competitor to traditional lime plaster.
-Because gypsum was plentiful, and available at a relatively low price, and because the manufacturing process was so simple, new firms flooded and fragmented the market, placing constant downward pressure on prices.
+Since gypsum was plentiful, available at a relatively low price, and used a simple manufacturing process, new firms flooded and fragmented the market, placing constant downward pressure on prices.

-On December 27, 1901, 30 gypsum and plaster companies merged to form the United States Gypsum Company, resulting in the creation of the first nationwide gypsum company in the United States.
+On December 27, 1901, 30 gypsum and plaster companies merged to form the United States Gypsum Company (USG), resulting in the creation of the first nationwide gypsum company in the United States.
 The new company combined the operations of 37 mining and calcining plants producing agricultural and construction plaster.
+Directors of the new firm selected B.W.
+McCausland of Michigan for its first president; in 1905, he was succeeded by his previous Alabaster Company business partner's son, Sewell Avery, who served in the role for 35 years.

-In 1909, USG purchased the Sackett Plaster Board Company, inventor of Sackett Board, which was a panel made of multiple layers of plaster and paper.
-By 1917, a new manufacturing process produced boards with a single layer of plaster and paper that could be joined flush along a wall with a relatively smooth surface.
-Originally called Adamant Panel Board, the product became known as Sheetrock in 1917.
+In 1909, Avery led the USG acquisition of the Sackett Plaster Board Company, inventor of Sackett Board, which was a panel made of multiple layers of plaster and paper.
+Patented by USG in 1912, a new manufacturing process produced boards with a single layer of plaster and paper that could be joined flush along a wall with a relatively smooth surface.
+Originally called Adamant Plaster Board, the product became known as Sheetrock in 1917, with the new term credited to USG sales representative D.L.
+Hunter of Fort Dodge, Iowa.

-By the 1930s, the company's policy of diffusion of manufacturing facilities, vertical integration and product diversification allowed it to operate profitably every year during the Great Depression.
-The 1933 Chicago World’s Fair featured buildings made almost entirely out of SHEETROCK panels, which led to the brand's first major advertising campaign.
+By the 1930s, the company's policy of diffusion of manufacturing facilities, vertical integration, and product diversification allowed it to operate profitably every year during the Great Depression.
+The 1933 Chicago World's Fair featured buildings made almost entirely out of sheetrock panels, which led to the brand's first major advertising campaign.

 The 1950s and 1960s saw expansion into Mexico and other international markets.